avk4003/BMT_risk_factors/README.md

 Code for model training and evaluations

 ## logistic_model.pickle
-Our best model (Logistic Regression) from the trained models saved as a pickle file
+ best model (Logistic Regression) from the trained models saved as a pickle file

 ## prediction_page.py
 Streamlit app page for the user to input data and get prediction of patient outcomes